Rigid protocols for embryo ID safeguard patients against IVF lab mix-ups and provide peace of mind

 The embryologist preparing your embryos for transfer will show you your name for confirmation.
 They will then show you your embryo(s) before loading them into the transfer catheter.
 In this manner, we will have confirmed your identity, you will see the actual embryos that we are transferring, you will confirm the actual number of embryos that we are transferring, and you will see them get loaded into the catheter.

-The embryologist then brings the catheter into the OR, the transfer is performed, and the embryologist takes the catheter back into the lab.
-At that time, he or she will flush the catheter with fluid to confirm that every embryo was actually transferred and that none remain in the transfer catheter.
-If one failed to transfer, we will reload it and repeat the procedure (this is very rare and does not adversely affect your chance for pregnancy).
+The embryologist then brings the catheter into the OR, the doctor performs the transfer and the embryologist takes the catheter back into the lab.
+At that time, he or she will flush the catheter with fluid to confirm that no embryos remain.
+If one did not transfer, we will reload it and repeat the procedure.
+This is very rare and does not adversely affect your chance for pregnancy.

-All of our policies and procedures are recorded in a manual, which is evaluated every one to two years when our laboratory is inspected by the College of American Pathologists (CAP).
+All of our policies and procedures are in a manual.
+We evaluate them every one to two years during our lab’s inspection by the College of American Pathologists (CAP).
 In addition to CAP inspection, we are subject to unannounced inspections by inspectors from the U.S. Food and Drug Administration (FDA).
 Our laboratory maintains the highest quality, and several of our embryologists actually serve as CAP inspectors, inspecting other laboratories around the country.

-As you can clearly see, we have spent a lot of time developing and refining our protocols and procedures to minimize the likelihood that there would ever be a mistake in our laboratories.
+We have spent a lot of time developing and refining our protocols to minimize the likelihood that there would ever be a mistake in our laboratories.
 Although it may not make the news, the reality is that the odds of a mistake in a certified IVF laboratory in the United States are extremely low.